Why it’s important for trees and how to do it

 Where to get it

 Coarse wood-chip mulch that is fresh or partially composted is the preferred type of mulch .
-The easiest and usually the cheapest way to get it is by having a tree service deliver it.
+The easiest and cheapest way to get it is by having a tree service deliver it.
 Check out the Chip Drop app.
 This is usually good quality mulch, but you may get much more than you need if you’re not careful!
-Bountiful City Landfill also sells coarse wood-chip mulch at $25/ton, if you have a way of picking it up yourself.
+If you have a way of picking it up yourself, wood-chip mulch is available for free at Idlewild Park.

 With coarse wood-chip mulch, there may be a lot of twigs, leaf litter, and pieces of wood that don’t get chipped as finely, which can make your landscape look a little rustic.
-Use caution as some wood-chip mulch may contain plant diseases and allelopathic chemicals that may harm your trees .
+Use caution as some wood-chip mulch may contain plant diseases and allelopathic chemicals that may harm other plants .
+There's also a chance that larger chunks (4" or more) of mulch can harbor insect larvae that may be harmful to your trees .
 Always ask about the quality of your mulch!

 How to do it